Chart Color Schemes

 Maitland has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on ABS population updates and AreaSearch validations, the suburb of Maitland (NSW) had an estimated population of around 2,426 as of Feb 2026.
-This reflects a growth of 454 people since the 2021 Census, which reported a population of 1,972 people.
-The increase is inferred from AreaSearch's estimate of 2,214 residents following examination of ABS's latest ERP data release in June 2024 and an additional 51 validated new addresses since the Census date.
-This results in a density ratio of 443 persons per square kilometer.
-Maitland's growth rate of 23.0% since the 2021 census exceeded Rest of NSW's (5.9%) and the state, making it a growth leader in the region.
-Interstate migration contributed approximately 79.0% of overall population gains during recent periods, with all drivers being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Maitland's population is estimated at around 2,426 as of Feb 2026.
+This reflects an increase of 454 people (23.0%) since the 2021 Census, which reported a population of 1,972 people.
+The change is inferred from the resident population of 2,214, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 51 validated new addresses since the Census date.
+This level of population equates to a density ratio of 443 persons per square kilometer in the suburb of Maitland (NSW).
+The growth rate exceeded that of Rest of NSW (5.9%) and the state, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 79.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilised.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projected demographic shifts suggest exceptional growth, placing Maitland in the top 10 percent of non-metropolitan areas nationally by 2041, with an expected expansion of 1,738 persons reflecting a total increase of 59.7% over the 17 years.
+Considering projected demographic shifts, exceptional growth is predicted over the period with the area expected to expand by 1,653 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 59.4% in total over the 17 years.

 Frequently Asked Questions - Population